Do you have to pay stamp duty on land?

 When do I have to pay stamp duty?

 You must file your Stamp Duty Land Tax return within 14 days after the purchase and pay the SDLT due on the property.
-This was reduced from the previous 30 day deadline since 1st March 2019.
+This was reduced from the previous 30-day deadline on 1st March 2019.
 Submitting your return after the 14 days, or not submitting it all, leaves you open to penalties and interest from HMRC.

 Shared Ownership